jsonapi-serializer/jsonapi-serializer/README.md

 ```

+#### The Optionality of `set_type`
+By default fast_jsonapi will try to figure the type based on the name of the serializer class.
+For example `class MovieSerializer` will automatically have a type of `:movie`.
+If your serializer class name does not follow this format, you have to manually state the `set_type` at the serializer.

 ### Key Transforms
 By default fast_jsonapi underscores the key names.
 It supports the same key transforms that are supported by AMS.
 Here is the syntax of specifying a key transform